19 Plants That Repel Bugs

 The Mosquito Shoo Geranium, also known as Pelargonium citrosum, is a popular plant known for its ability to ward off mosquitoes.

-This plant contains citronella oil, which is a natural insect repellent that helps keep bugs at bay.
+This plant contains citronella oil, a natural insect repellent that helps keep bugs at bay.

 However, The Mosquito Shoo Geranium is a low-maintenance plant that thrives in full sun and well-drained soil.

 It produces small pink flowers, and its leaves emit a lemon-like fragrance.
-You can keep this plant in a pot or plant it in your garden.
+You can keep this plant in a pot or your garden.

 Place Mosquito Shoo Geranium near doorways, windows, and other entry points to maximize its bug-repelling properties.
 You can crush and rub the leaves onto your skin as a natural mosquito repellent

-Apart from mosquitoes, this plant is also known to deter other insects like flies, gnats, and ticks.
+This plant is also known to deter other insects, such as flies, gnats, and ticks, in addition to mosquitoes.

-Nevertheless, The Mosquito Shoo Geranium is a great alternative to chemical insect repellents, and it adds a refreshing fragrance to your home.
+Nevertheless, the Mosquito Shoo Geranium is a great alternative to chemical insect repellents and adds a refreshing fragrance to your home.

-If you want to keep mosquitoes and other bugs away naturally, consider adding the Mosquito Shoo Geranium to your garden or indoor space.
+To naturally keep mosquitoes and other bugs away, consider adding the Mosquito Shoo Geranium to your garden or indoor space.

 It is not only plants that repel bugs but also add beauty to your surroundings.